BlueNalgene/LaTeX_Guided_Course/_episodes/03-imagefloats.md

 - "Change how the text is wrapped around the float with `wrapfigure`"
 - "Alter the size of an image within a float using `height` and `width` options"
 - "Using `scalebox` and `resizebox`, scale portions of a float."
-- "Add multiple graphics to a single float using `subfigure`.
+- "Add multiple graphics to a single float using `subfigure`"
-- "Caption each subfigure with the `subcaption` library.
+- "Caption each subfigure with the `subcaption` library"

 ---